alcunha/filtering-empty-camera-trap-images/README.md

     --validation_files=PATH_TO_BE_CONFIGURED/caltech_val_small.record-?????-of-00009
 ```

-For more evaluation options refer to files starting with `eval_`.
+For more evaluation options, refer to files starting with `eval_`.

 To measure latency on Raspberry Pi, download the [TensorFlow Lite benchmark tool](https://www.tensorflow.org/lite/performance/measurement) for ARM, upload this tool and the TFLite model to Raspberry Pi, and run the command:
 ```bash